cloudfoundry-community/windows-stemcell-concourse/README.md

   The pipeline definition offers different ways to store the needed assets.
 In either S3 compatible, AWS S3, Google Cloud Store, or Azure Blob Store.
 An example of S3 compatible is [Minio](https://min.io) or [Dell EMC ECS Object Store](https://www.dellemc.com/en-us/storage/ecs/index.htm).
 Each pipeline job is run on a simple [Ubuntu image](https://hub.docker.com/_/ubuntu) and installs needed dependencies (curl, jq, 7zip) while running.
 There are a few assets needed to run the pipeline...

   1. A current Windows image.
 Testing was done with Windows Server 2019 but you could also use Server 1709 or Server 1803.
-Windows ISO images are not distributable, so you will need to manually add it to the blob store.
-Note within the store, the pipeline is expecting the ISO to be within a folder named `iso`.
+Windows ISO images are not distributable, so you will need to manually add it to the vSphere datastore.
+Note within the store, the pipeline is expecting the ISO to be within a datastore folder named `Win-Stemcell-ISO`.
 For testing you can download the [trial Windows Server 2019 ISO](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019).

   1. Autounattend template xml with placeholders.
 During the `create-base` task the placeholders are filled with the provided pipeline values and the xml is combined with the ISO.
 Find this in the /assets folder.
 Read more about all the possabilities [in the docs](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend).
 Note within the store, the pipeline is expecting the xml to be within a folder named `autounattend`.